 The Association also believes that all schools, colleges, universities, and parents/guardians must accept their educational responsibilities to student athletes and participants in other extracurricular activities.
 These students should not be exploited for economic and/or personal gain.
+Their mental and physical health must be protected.

 The Association further believes that there should be fair and equitable eligibility requirements for student participation and student progress should be monitored frequently.
-(1984, 2000)
+(1984, 2023)